DenizzEmre/Phase_4_project/README.md

 ## Conclusion
-Our model was unbalanced with 7% negative, 58% positive and 35% who had no emotion or couldn’t tell their feelings from the tweet.
+Our data was unbalanced with 7% negative, 58% positive and 35% who had no emotion or couldn’t tell their feelings from the tweet.
 We tried modeling with Countvector and TF-IDF, we tried to balance our data with smote and embedding techniques to reduce dimension, such as negative matrix factorization, Turnicated SVD and LatentDirichletAllocation embedding techniques unfortunately our data was not enough and dimension reduction couldn’t help our models performance.
 Although we did get pretty balanced across all metrics with logistic regression and LatentDirichletAllocation, the best performer given the amount of data was Logistic regression with TF-IDF.
 Model performance across all models had a weakness of predicting negative emotion with certain data splits having no instance of tweet corpus with negative emotion.
 ![image info](model_performance.png)